civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ## Creating your Notebook

-When you are satisfied with your initial instance configuration, you can click "Create" and be directed to the instance's dashboard page.
-It will take a while to become active, and you will be shown when it builds:
+When you are satisfied with your initial notebook configuration, you can click "Create" and be directed to its dashboard page.
+It will take some moments to become active, and you will be shown when it builds:

 ![Notebook is Created](images/nb-created.png)

 While the notebook is being created:

-- Kubeflow first creates a StatefulSet in which the pods for our Notebook Server will be created
+- Kubeflow first creates a StatefulSet in which the pods for the Notebook Server will be created
-- A pod is created for our Notebook Server which is where our code runs
+- A pod is created for our Notebook Server, which is where the code runs
-- A dedicated Persistent Volume Claim is attached to this pod which is where our home directory when using the notebook server resides
+- A dedicated Persistent Volume Claim is attached to this pod which is where the home directory when using the notebook server resides
-- Our Notebook Server uses the image we specify and starts a container in the pod
+- The Notebook Server uses the image specified, and starts a container in the pod

 ## Accessing your Notebook Server